 Despard was a British soldier and a bit of a social revolutionary, who pushed for racial equality in the colony of Honduras.
 But this didn’t sit well with the other colonists, and Despard was called back to London and imprisoned.
 From there, it seems like he might have eventually gotten involved in a plot to assassinate King George III, though the evidence is a little spotty.

-Despard was sentenced to the traditional punishment for traitors: to be hanged, drawn, and quartered.
-Of course, by 1803, the punishment already seemed a little barbaric.
+Edward Despard was sentenced to the traditional punishment for traitors: to be hanged, drawn, and quartered.
+Of course, by 1803, the punishment was considered a little barbaric.
 So, Despard was simply hanged and beheaded.
 Even so, Despard’s execution attracted a crowd of 20,000 people.

 The sentence remained on the books for a few more decades and the last time anyone was sentenced to be hanged, drawn, and quartered was in 1867.
 However, that sentence was never actually carried out.
 Three years later, the punishment was officially abolished, bringing an end to one of the most horrific execution methods in history.